Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 1 (A)

 Type 2 diabetes mellitus is a disease in which the effect insulin has on the cell is reduced, despite consistent levels of circulating insulin (in the beginning of the disease).
 Which of the following could possibly explain this phenomenon?

-B. Upregulation of insulin receptors
+A. Upregulation of insulin receptors

-C. Saturation of the insulin receptor
+C. Downregulation of insulin receptors

-D. Downregulation of insulin receptors
+D. Saturation of the insulin receptor

 Question #50